-While traditional candlestick patterns do not exist with Heikin-Ashi Candlesticks, chartists can derive valuable information from these charts.
+While traditional candlestick patterns do not exist with Heikin-Ashi candlesticks, chartists can derive valuable information from these charts.
 A long hollow Heikin-Ashi candlestick shows strong buying pressure over a two day period.
 The absence of a lower shadow also reflects strength.
-A long filled Heikin-Ashi candlestick shows strong selling pressure over a two day period.
+A long, filled Heikin-Ashi candlestick shows strong selling pressure over a two day period.
 The absence of an upper shadow also reflects selling pressure.
 Small Heikin-Ashi candlesticks or those with long upper and lower shadows show indecision over the last two days.
-This often occurs when the two normal candlesticks are of opposite color.
+This often occurs when one candlestick is filled and the other is hollow.

 The chart above shows QQQ with Heikin-Ashi candlesticks over a four-month period.
 The blue arrows show indecisive Heikin-Ashi Candlesticks that formed with two normal candlesticks of opposite color.
 Indecision can sometimes foreshadow a trend reversal.
 The red arrows show a strong decline marked by a series of Heikin-Ashi candlesticks without upper shadows.
 This means the Heikin-Ashi Open marked the high and the remaining data points were lower.
 The green arrow shows a strong advance marked by a series of Heikin-Ashi candlesticks without lower shadows.
 This means the Heikin-Ashi open marked the low and the remaining data points were higher.

 As with normal candlesticks, Heikin-Ashi doji and spinning tops can be used to foreshadow reversals.
 A Heikin-Ashi doji or Heikin-Ashi spinning top looks just the same as a normal doji or spinning top.
 A doji is a small candlestick with an open and close that are virtually equal.
 There are small upper and lower shadows to denote little price movement.

 Spinning tops have small bodies (open-close range) and long upper/lower shadows (high-low range).
 Despite a lot of movement from high to low, prices finish near their opening point for little change.
 This shows indecision that can foreshadow a reversal.